RSDKModding/RSDKv3-Decompilation/README.md

 * The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all been ported and are enabled if `devMenu` is enabled in the config
 * If `devMenu` is enabled in the config, pressing `F9` will visualize hitboxes, and `F10` will activate a palette overlay that shows the game's 8 internal palettes in real time
 * If `useSteamDir` is set in the config, and the user is on Windows, the game will try to load savedata from Steam's `userdata` directory (where the Steam version saves to)
-* Added the idle screen dimming feature from Sonic Mania Plus, as well as allowing the user to disable it or set how long it takes for the screen to dim.
+* Added the idle screen dimming feature from Sonic Mania Plus, as well as allowing the user to disable it or set how long it takes for the screen to dim

 # How to build
 ## Windows